 Influenza is different from a cold.
 The virus usually comes on suddenly and symptoms may include fever/chills, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, and/or fatigue.

 Diagnostic testing (rapid test or otherwise) for influenza does not change the clinical management of influenza.
 The Centers for Disease Control and Prevention (CDC) recommends using this guide when considering influenza testing.
 Student Health Service follows CDC's recommendation and does not offer or provide routine influenza testing.
 However, SHS will consider testing if the student is in a high-risk group for complications from influenza or has a progressive disease.

 Most cases of influenza get better with self-care and without medical treatment.
-If you suspect you have influenza, stay at home and away from others until you have been fever-free for 24 hours (i.e. self-isolate).
+If you suspect you have influenza, stay at home, and as best as possible, stay away from others until you have been fever-free for 24 hours.
+SHS providers sometimes refer to this as self-isolate.
 This is an important prevention strategy to avoid the spread of influenza.